DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 # Assembly

-The erstaz eval board is able to be soldered by hand.
+The ersatz eval board is able to be soldered by hand.
 The footprints of many components have been extended to make the soldering process easier.
 It is recommended to follow the general guidelines below when soldering components to the board.

   - Place and solder U1 (AD9744)
   - Place and solder all 0603 and 0805 size components (resistors, capacitors, LED)